adamantine007/padloper-base/README.md

 - Gson
 - Maven
 ## How to run
-- first you must build project with Maven.
+ 1. You must build project with Maven.
-- then deploy assembled .war file on some application server.
+ 2. Then deploy assembled .war file on some application server.
-- run your browser and go to localhost/index.html
+ 3. Run your browser and go to localhost/index.html

  I prefere Apache Tomcat servlet container, because very easy to configure this framework and start to work.